quicwg/base-drafts/draft-ietf-quic-transport.md

   send a CONNECTION_CLOSE frame in both Handshake and Initial packets to ensure that at least one of them is processable by the client.

-* A client that sends CONNECTION_CLOSE in a 0-RTT packet cannot be assured of the server has accepted 0-RTT and so sending a CONNECTION_CLOSE frame in an Initial packet makes it more likely that the server can receive the close signal, even if the application error code might not be received.
+* A client that sends CONNECTION_CLOSE in a 0-RTT packet cannot be assured that the server has accepted 0-RTT and so sending a CONNECTION_CLOSE frame in an Initial packet makes it more likely that the server can receive the close signal, even if the application error code might not be received.